fspaolo/makesite/README.md

-`Makesite.py` is an extremely simple (and extremely light) static site generator written in Python.
+`Makesite.py` -- an extremely simple (and extremely light) static site generator written in Python.

 You write your content in text files and `Makesite.py` does the rest for you.
 It works by taking as input an HTML template, a CSS style, and a bunch of text files (in Markdown) and generating static HTML pages.

 ## How it works

 1) [Download](https://github.com/fspaolo/makesite) and place the following
 files into a folder:

-    makesite.py    -- the Python script to generate each webpage
+    `makesite.py`    -- the Python script to generate each webpage
-    template.html  -- the HTML skeleton of each webpage
+    `template.html`  -- the HTML skeleton of each webpage
-    style.css      -- the CSS style of each webpage
+    `style.css`      -- the CSS style of each webpage
-    index.md       -- the text content of a webpage (Markdown)
+    `index.md`       -- the text content of a webpage (Markdown)

 2) Run: